For Many St.

-Then there were two: two Public High League football teams left
+Then there were two: two Public High League football teams

+basketball system.
 In any event, as it were, the PHL has an undefeated

 Class 4 power, the Miller Career Academy Phoenix (10-0) and an emerging

 Class 2 upstart, the Carnahan Cougars (9-2) poised to advance to the

 respective opponents the St. Mary's Dragons (6-5) and the Lutheran

 North Crusaders (7-4) on Monday night Nov.11.

-For the Phoenix, it will be revenge time as they
+For the Phoenix, it will be revenge time as

-on a cold, damp Monday night.
+the Dragons on a cold, damp Monday night.

 "We just came out flat that game," Phoenix coach Sorrell